top of page

 Sacramento, California

-Over the next several years, California's Chinese and Japanese merchants made several attempts to import mandarin oranges from their faraway home, but the fruit often arrived spoiled, unable to survive such a long voyage confined in the deep hold of a ship.
-Orange tree seeds were also imported and successfully planted, but their growth and production were a slow process.
-Then suddenly, something changed.
-Japanese exporters had learned that the Tahitian secret to the orange trade was to wrap each orange individually in a green coconut leaf to keep the shipment from spoiling on its long journey to the California market.
+Over the next several years, California's Chinese and Japanese merchants made several attempts to import mandarin oranges from their faraway home across the Pacific.
+The oranges, however, often arrived spoiled, unable to survive such a long voyage.
+Orange tree seeds were also imported and successfully planted, but the market's demand couldn't wait for their slow growth and production.
+Then something changed.
+Japanese exporters learned that the Tahitian secret to the orange trade was to wrap each orange individually in a green coconut leaf to keep the shipment from spoiling on the long journey across the Pacific.
 It was a brilliant idea, but without an abundant supply of coconut leaves, the Japanese merchants had to compromise.

 1862::Japanese Mandarins Arrive on the Coast